kaltura/nginx-vod-module/test/README.md

 this folder contains tests for the json parser module. in order to execute the test, run:
  * NGX_ROOT=/path/to/nginx/sources VOD_ROOT=/path/to/nginx/vod bash build.sh
  * ./jsontest

+### bitset

+this folder contains tests for the light bitset implementation. in order to execute the test, run:
+ * NGX_ROOT=/path/to/nginx/sources VOD_ROOT=/path/to/nginx/vod bash build.sh
+ * ./bitsettest